monobinab-source/ai-ml/emeritus-ai-ml/vehicle-features/README.md

-# What Drives Car Features
+# What Drives Car Prices

 This project uses publicly available car data from used car dealerships.
 It contains 426K car data and 16 features that may have impact on car price.
 The application involves understanding of business problem, interpretation of statistocal analysis and modeling of data to be able to predict car prices.
 The application contains original dataset and working dataset after data cleansing, processing and feature engineering.